AndreaDiotallevi/CV/README.md

 #### Indipendent learning and interdisciplinary approach

 Eager to learn new skills and develop my personal knowledge.
-Over the last two years, I have picked up several programming languages for different purposes, like python to automate boring stuff at my previous job and javascript to create interactive generative artworks in the browser.
+Over the last two years, I have picked up several programming languages for different purposes, like python to automate boring stuff at my previous job and JavaScript to create interactive generative artworks in the browser.

 ## Education